dimabarbul/XReports/docs/xreports/epplus-writer.md

 EpplusWriter class provides ability to write Excel report to XLSX file (or stream with XLSX content) using [Epplus 4](https://github.com/JanKallman/EPPlus).

+EpplusWriter class **is not** thread safe, i.e., you should not use one instance to write several reports in parallel.

 ## .NET Core Integration

 You need to call extension method AddEpplusWriter.
 There are 3 forms of this method.